freddyaboulton/gradio-webrtc/docs/advanced-configuration.md

 !!! warning

-    WebRTC may not enforce your constaints.
-For example, it may rescale your video (while keeping the same resolution) in order to maintain the desired (or reach a better) frame rate.
+    WebRTC may not enforce your constraints.
+For example, it may rescale your video (while keeping the same resolution) in order to maintain the desired frame rate (or reach a better one).
 If you really want to enforce height, width and resolution constraints, use the `rtp_params` parameter as set `"degradationPreference": "maintain-resolution"`.

     ```python
     image = Stream(